-safetv. vaccine effectiveness.
-Concerns over governmental infringement on personal liberty and freedom through compulsory vaccination stoked the fires of the antivaccination movement.
-People began resist government and chose to pay fines.
-Some even accepted allowing imprisonment rather than vaccination themselves their children. backlash or The public culminated in the Great Demonstration in Leicester.
-England, in 1885.
+Concerns over vaccine safety, effectiveness, and governmental infringement on personal liberty and freedom through compulsory vaccination stoked the fires of the antivaccination movement.
+People began to resist the government and chose to pay fines.
+Some even accepted imprisonment rather than allowing vaccination for themselves or their children.
+The public backlash culminated in the Great Demonstration in Leicester, England, in 1885.